teoten108/INEGI-export/README.md

 and that different combinations could lead to a bigger production in a single state.
-A good example of this is *Campeche*, who is the leader in the main exportation activity from 2007 to 2013, however it goes to the 6th position when it comes to the total exportations overall.
+A good example of this is *Campeche*, who is the leader in the main exportation activity from 2007 to 2013, however it goes to the 6Th position when it comes to the total exportations overall.

 It could be interesting to look at the main states exporting, as well as the leading activities.

-Interactive visualization
+Interactive visualisation
 =========================

 We can create specific functions using our data frames to look directly